JonCat1/Jon-Catanzano---Sample/README.md

 The sample API contains services (resources) that might be used in an online shopping, ordering, payment, and shipment platform.

 There is also a Dispatcher service that is represented near the end of this story.
+The Dispatcher service does not require PAuth Authentication.

 ### 2.1 Authorization
 All user access to this sample API is provided through OAuth authorization.
 For more details, go to the [End User Authentication with OAuth 2.0](https://oauth.net/articles/authentication/) specification.